MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-web-app-python-flask-sign-in-sign-out.md

 1. Add the required endpoints to your Flask app.
 The web app uses the authorization code flow to sign in the user.
 Add these endpoints to your *app.py* file:

     - `/login`: This endpoint initiates the sign-in process.
 It initiates the user sign-in process by redirecting the user to the Microsoft Entra ID for customers sign-in page.
-The user will be prompted to sign in and consent to the scopes you specify.
+The user is prompted to sign in and consent to the scopes you specify.

         ```python
         @app.route("/login")